LAC Group: History

 and Fuad Suleiman in 2003.
 With the acquisition of Sanad, Library Associates consisted of two divisions, Library Associates and Library Associates of Maryland, which were integrated as Library Associates Companies in 2007.

 In 2009, the company name was changed to LAC Group.
 Subsequent acquisitions include spend management consulting firm Chase Cost Management in 2011, film archiving business PRO-TEK Vaults from Eastman Kodak in 2013, and competitive research agency ShiftCentral in 2019.

+In 2023, LAC Group merged with HBR Consulting and Wilson Allen to form Harbor.

 Services

 LAC Group's service lines of business include: Consulting & Project Management, Information & Asset Management, Library Staffing & Research Services, Legal Staffing, Managed Services, and Recruiting.